Assistant Professor Stephen Mergner (Chair)

 Note: In order to enroll in any 400-level class in political science, the student must have successfully passed either POS 100: American Government, POS 300: World Politics, POS 307: Comparative Politics, or have received the permission of the instructor.

 100. American Government.
 (3 hours) Introduction to the study of American political institutions and behavior, focusing on the federal (national) government.
+This course is an Area of Inquiry Course.
 Fall and Spring

 210. Politics and Film.
 (3 hours) An introduction to basic principles of politics through the use of film.
-The course analyzes several films, placing them in context and discussing the specific events depicted in the films.
+The course analyzes several films, placing them in con-text and discussing the specific events depicted in the films.
 This course will also examine the messages (if any) these films have for contemporary politics.
-Odd Falls

 280, 281, 282.
 Model United Nations.
 (1 hour each) A study of the structure, processes, and operations of the United Nations with special attention given to relevant contemporary issues in order to facilitate preparation for participation in college-level Model United Nations conferences in which students will role-play various U.N. member-states.
 This course may be repeated, but no more than two hours of practica credit may be applied toward a major or minor.
 Fall

 300. World Politics.
 (3 hours) This course is an introduction to world politics, designed to familiarize students with the ways in which states, international organizations, and non-state actors interact in the international system.
 It offers an analysis of the general approaches to world politics, emphasizing current issues and problems.
-Fall and Spring
+This course is an Area of Inquiry Course Fall and Spring

 305. Urban Government.
 (3 hours) An examination of current urban problems, city governments, metropolitan governmental reform, and future alternatives of urban public policy.
 Even Springs